davidpots/playsongnotes/_songs/[Kenny Rogers] The Gambler.md

          1 + 2 + 3 + 4 +           1 + 2 + 3 + 4 +           1 + 2 + 3 + 4 +
          d   d   d u d u           d   d   d u d u           d   d   d u d u
          *   >       >             *   >       >             *   >       >

+## Related lesson I made for this song

+Here's a lesson on made showing how to improvise around the chord progression this song uses.
+The result is a fun way to capture the meldoy notes of the song with your picking & strumming:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OGAMzzpeIew?showinfo=0" frameborder="0" allowfullscreen></iframe>

+Video timestamps:

+- 0:00 Playthrough & lesson overview
+- 1:44 Start w/ the chords & progression
+- 3:00 Alternating bass notes
+- 4:41 Alternate chord voicings for G and A
+- 6:55 Adding palm muting
+- 7:35 Walking up to each chord
+- 9:23 Adding pinky flourish notes
+- 10:48 Putting it all together

+Notes and tabs for this lesson <a class="underline" href="/practice/8/">can be found here</a>.
+Enjoy!